ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 +--------------------+-------------------------------------------------------------------------------------+
 ```

-Now you have deployed a subnet to `Mainnet` by using 2 ledgers to accomplish a multisig process!
+Now you have deployed a SUBNET to `Mainnet` by using 2 ledgers to accomplish a multisig process!

-## Create and sign multisig txs with the addValidator command
+## Create and Sign multisig TXs with the AddValidator Command

-`addValidator` command will also behave multisig, if the subnet was previously deployed with
+`addValidator` command will also behave multisig, if the SUBNET was previously deployed with
-appropiate multisig params in control keys and threshold.
+appropriate multisig parameters in control keys and threshold.

 Let's continue with the example of 5 control keys and threshold of two.